noodlio/recommender-docs/errors.md

 You forgot to include the property `userId` in the body of the request.

 # 602
-The mentioned `userId` does not exist or has not liked anything yet.
+The user (`userId`) does not exist or has not liked anything yet.
 Make sure to add some user data (preferences) first.

 # 603
 No subjects in the database for current `recommenderId`.
 Make sure to add subjects or preferences first.

 # 604
 Something went wrong while recommending that is out of your control.
 Please try again or contact support to resolve this issue.

+# 605
+The user (`userId`) has not built up an user profile by (dis)liking subjects.
+This is required if you wish to apply Collaborative Filtering.

+# 606
+You need to build up least two user profiles if you wish to receive Collaborative recommendations.
+Alternatively set the method to `cognitive`.

 # 800
 The format of the subjects object in the body was incorrect.
 View the example and please make sure to include a JSON object of subjects and numerical attributes.